sulu/sulu/UPGRADE.md

 ## 2.3

-### MediaManager constructor cleaned up

-Due to the breaking change through the `SuluEventLogBundle`, we also removed all unnecessary properties from the `MediaManager`.
-The `permissions` as well as the `maxFileSize` properties have been removed, because they were not used anymore in the codebase.

 ### Changed constructor of multiple services to integrate them with the SuluEventLogBundle

 To integrate the `SuluEventLogBundle` with the existing services, the constructor of the following services was